AsmaaAamir/CI-P2snake/README.md

 ### First-time User:
 * As a first time user, I want to be able to navigate the website quickly and easily.
 * As a first time user, I want to be able to know how can I contact the creater.
-* As a first time user, I want to be able to

 ### Returning User:
 * As a returning user, I want to be able to channel my self.